The House on Trubnaya: Production

-The script "Parasha" written by Bella Zorich was at the Mezhrabpom-Rus studio for a long time without getting made into a film.
-The screenplay was written for Sergei Komarov, but after discussion it was decided that Boris Barnet will adapt the film.
-Zorich said that the story of the new Cinderella – Paranya Pitunova, was supposed to show how the Leninist slogan "Every cook must learn to govern the state" is interpreted in a distorted way by the philistine laymen.
-However Boris Barnet, when starting work on the film immediately commenced with modifying the script; the screenplay faced numerous rewrites by a multitude of authors including Viktor Shklovsky, Nikolai Erdman, Anatoli Marienhof, Vadim Shershenevich.
+The script, then entitled "Parasha" and written by Bella Zorich, circulated at the Mezhrabpom-Rus studio for a long time without getting made into a film.
+The screenplay was written for Sergei Komarov, but after discussion it was decided that Boris Barnet would adapt the film.
+Zorich said that the story of the new Cinderella – Paranya Pitunova – was supposed to show how the Leninist slogan "Every cook must learn to govern the state" was interpreted in a distorted way by the philistine laymen.
+However Boris Barnet, when starting work on the film immediately commenced with modifying the script; the screenplay faced numerous rewrites by a multitude of authors including Viktor Shklovsky, Nikolai Erdman, Anatoli Marienhof and Vadim Shershenevich.
 The finished picture lost much of its satiric tone.

 Reception

-Russian Guild of Film Critics placed "The House on Trubnaya" in their list "100 best films of national cinema".
+The Russian Guild of Film Critics placed The House on Trubnaya in their list "The 100 best films of national cinema".
+In a 2008 survey by Seans magazine, film critic Stanislav F. Rostotsky listed it second among his 10 favourite Russian films.